-Teachers really do care if a student uses AI or not, because there’s still no clear roadmap on how to deal with the new reality where tools like our essay writer powered by AI are here to stay and are used widely.
+Teachers really do care if a student uses AI or not, because there’s still no clear roadmap on how to deal with the new reality where AI tools for academic writing are here to stay and are used widely.

 Many universities and schools are exploiting AI detection software to ensure students are actually learning and practicing critical thinking, because this is the main purpose of education.

 If AI is used responsibly, it’s not forbidden in most schools.
 For example, it can help students brainstorm, check grammar, edit, structure, and even draft some ideas.
-At the same time, teachers want to see your own thinking, and that’s why AI detection matters, it’s a tool that checks if the essay is mostly written by you.
+At the same time, teachers want to see your own thinking, and that’s why responsible AI use in academic writing matters, it’s a tool that checks if the essay is mostly written by you.

 How AI Detection Tools Work